 Nonspecific Interstitial Pneumonia

-Compared to idiopathic pulmonary fibrosis (IPF), nonspecific interstitial pneumonia (NSIP) is an uncommon idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias).
+Nonspecific interstitial pneumonia (NSIP) is an idiopathic interstitial pneumonia.
+It is much less common than idiopathic pulmonary fibrosis (IPF).
 Most patients are women, are between the ages of 40 and 50, and have no known cause or association.
-However, a similar pathologic process can occur in patients with a connective tissue disorder (in particular, systemic sclerosis or polymyositis/dermatomyositis), in some forms of drug-induced lung injury, and in patients with hypersensitivity pneumonitis.
+However, a similar pathologic process can occur in patients with a connective tissue disorder (in particular, systemic sclerosis or autoimmune myositis), in some forms of drug-induced pulmonary disease, and in patients with hypersensitivity pneumonitis.

-The diagnosis should be considered in patients with unexplained subacute or chronic cough and dyspnea.
+The diagnosis of nonspecific interstitial pneumonia should be considered in patients with unexplained subacute or chronic cough and dyspnea.
 Diagnosis requires HRCT and always requires confirmation by surgical lung biopsy.
 NSIP is a diagnosis of exclusion that requires careful clinical review for possible alternative disorders, in particular connective tissue disorders, hypersensitivity pneumonitis, and drug toxicity.

-Exclude connective tissue disorders (particularly systemic sclerosis and polymyositis/dermatomyositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.
+Exclude connective tissue disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.